Zirconia Crowns: Pros, Cons & Costs

 Zirconia crowns look closer to tooth color than metal crowns, but they are not as easy to match as ceramic.
 As such, they are often coated with ceramic, but this makes the outer shell not as strong and more prone to chipping.

-Placing a Zirconia Crown
+Placing a zirconia crown

 Zirconia crowns can provide a high level of strength and durability.
 They offer convenience, as they require fewer office visits to place.
 They can eliminate the need to use a temporary crown.